felipe-parra/felipe-parra/README.md

 - 🤔 I’m looking for help with Flutter
 - 💬 Ask me about anything tech related, I am happy to help
 - 📫 How to reach me: on @_felipeparra on Twitter
-- ⚡ Fun fact: I'm Veggie
+- ⚡ Fun fact: I'm learning piano now 🎹

 <br>